lu-w/topllet/README.md

 Only numeric literals are supported (typed as integer or decimal).
 Invalid or unsupported lines are ignored.

-Example messages using the supported features are:
+An example message using the supported features is:

 ```
 PREFIX ex: <http://example.org#>